cgneo/CarbonTracker/README.md

     - Alexandra-Catalina Negoita - team leader
     - Alejandro Christlieb Picazo
-    - Zhihui Li
+    - Zhihui Li - git manager
     - (Amine Lamouchi)

 # How to run your project
 - Transport_API

-  - Requires an account at https://climatiq.io .As soon as you create an account you can get an API key for example ABCDEFGH which you have to write in a txt file as
+  - Requires an account at https://climatiq.io.
+As soon as you create an account you can get an API key for example ABCDEFGH which you have to write in a txt file as
 “Bearer ABCDEFGH” (without quotations of course).
 Then you have to copy the path of that file and modify the existing path in the constructor in transport_API.cpp  .